maschkef/little-linux-helper/docs/DEVELOPER_GUIDE.md

 - `LH_BACKUP_CONFIG_FILE`: Absolute path to the backup configuration file (`$LH_CONFIG_DIR/backup.conf`).
 - `LH_LOG_FILE`: Absolute path to the current main log file.
 Set by `lh_initialize_logging`.
 - `LH_SUDO_CMD`: Contains the string 'sudo' if the script is not run as root, otherwise empty.
 Set by `lh_check_root_privileges`.
+- `LH_GUI_MODE`: Boolean flag ('true'/'false') indicating if the system is running in GUI mode.
+When 'true', modules automatically skip "Any Key" prompts for seamless operation.
+Set by the GUI backend or CLI `--gui` parameter.
+Exported.
 - `LH_PKG_MANAGER`: The detected primary package manager (e.g., 'pacman', 'apt', 'dnf').
 Set by `lh_detect_package_manager`.
  `LH_ALT_PKG_MANAGERS`: An array of detected alternative package managers (e.g., 'flatpak', 'snap').
 Set by `lh_detect_alternative_managers`.
 (Modules should call `lh_detect_alternative_managers()` after sourcing `lib_common.sh` to ensure this array is correctly populated in their context, see Section 3.)
 - `LH_TARGET_USER_INFO`: An associative array storing information about the target user for GUI interactions.
 Populated by `lh_get_target_user_info`.
 Contains keys like `TARGET_USER`, `USER_DISPLAY`, `USER_XDG_RUNTIME_DIR`, `USER_DBUS_SESSION_BUS_ADDRESS`, `USER_XAUTHORITY`.